maxberghammer/MSALB2C/README.md

-# Angular 10 MSAL.js 2.x Sample
+# Angular 10 MSAL.js 2.x Sample for AADB2C

 ## About this sample

-This developer sample is used to demonstrate how to use MSAL.js in Angular 10.
+This developer sample is used to demonstrate how to use MSAL.js in Angular 10 with AADB2C.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
+It is based on this [original](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular10-browser-sample)

 ## How to run the sample